 At the same time, the largest number of meetings that turned out to be productive for both teams fell on the evening: such matches began at 19:30 and later.
 Teams have scored at least one goal in 56.96% of 79 night games, more than 10% more than matches that started at 15:00.
 This shows that kick-off data is also worth considering when placing bets in the both-to-score market.

 Excessive optimism when placing bets in the market “both will score”

 As we have noted more than once in our materials, when placing bets on any market, a bettor should not allow cognitive biases to influence their own judgments and assessments of the outcomes of sports events.
 This is especially true for placing bets in markets where one random ricochet or one referee decision can lead to a goal – and the market “both will score” in football is undoubtedly one of them.

 Excessive optimism among players when placing bets on “both scores – yes” is often observed in fights in which teams are fighting for survival.
+The site mmu.ac.tz/predictions/ has accurate forecasts for upcoming football events, which will help you determine which player to bet on.
 By definition, such teams are the weakest in the league, and a priori they are expected to score fewer goals, which makes it less likely that their matches will become profitable for players who risked placing such a bet.

 However, recent events have shown that there are exceptions to the rule.
 Before the pause of the 2019/20 season, Bournemouth, Aston Villa and Norwich City were among the top three weakest teams in the Premier League.
 And if of the total number of Norwich City matches, only 48.28% of meetings were effective for both teams, then for Bournemouth and Aston Villa this figure exceeded the league average – 55.17% and 64.29%, respectively. matches were productive for both opponents.
 Therefore, the assessment of such judgments must be approached carefully.